fusor-io/fusor-esp-power-meter/readme.md

 ## What is it?

-Consumed power metering node with optional environment sensors and LCD display Features network configuration by mobile phone
+Consumed power metering node with optional environment sensors and LCD display.
+Features network configuration by mobile phone

 Designed to work with Fusor Hub: [https://github.com/fusor-io/fusor-hub]